-- A family submits a ‘Find a Group’ request.
+- A ‘Find a Group’ request is made

-- The email is automatically sent to the primary contact (and secondary contact if applicable) of the Group the family selected (see above for more information on the primary Group contact).
+- The email is automatically sent to the primary contact (and secondary contact if applicable) of the Group that has been selected (see above for more information on the primary Group contact).

-- The Section and/or Group Primary Contact(s) responds to the inquiry by simply replying to the email they received.
-Once they reply, the family will receive the response.
+- The Section and/or Group's Primary Contact(s) responds to the inquiry by simply replying to the email they received.
+Once they reply, the response will be received.

-- If the Group’s contact does not respond within 2 days, the ticket will be automatically reopened as a High Priority ticket to the attention of their Area Support Manager.
+- If the Group’s contact does not respond within 2 days, the email will be automatically reopened and labelled as high priority to draw the attention of the Area Support Manager.

-- The Area Support Manager will provide a response to the inquiry, checking for any applicable information from the Group’s profile on myscouts.ca.
+- The Area Support Manager will then provide a response to the inquiry, checking for any applicable information from the Group’s profile on MyScouts.ca.

 - The Area Support Manager will continue to assist the prospective member until they have been successfully connected to a Group.